Massage Therapy in Nelson, BC

 I like to support my online and local business community whenever I can.
 Here are a few businesses with offerings that could be beneficial for you:

-I first started seeing Evan for treatments after my husband and I were involved in a serious motor vehicle accident.
+We first started seeing Evan for treatments after my husband and I were involved in a serious motor vehicle accident.
 I suffered breaks, bruising and internal injuries, and was quite ill.
 My husband first met with Evan and, after discussing my injuries, Evan wanted to see me for visceral manipulation treatments, which I was not familiar with at the time.
 I was hesitant at first, but really needed help.
 Even after my first visit I felt some relief from the pain and upset.
 There have been ups and downs with my recovery, but without Evan’s skill in visceral manipulation and massage it definitely would’ve been a longer journey to physical and mental healing.
 Evan is a very experienced and skilled professional, knowledgeable, compassionate and good-hearted.
 My husband calls him “Magic Man '' because what he can do for your body and soul is truly magic!

 Elaine M.